karenpayneoregon/json-samples/RemovePropertyApp/readme.md

 ﻿# About

-Given a task to import json data that does not match the model, the following shows one method to import data that ignores one property and aliases two columns.
+cGiven a task to import json data that does not match the model, the following shows one method to import data that ignores one property and aliases two columns.

 ## Results